 To maintain Wi-Fi quality, MSU IT can constrain any wireless network devices with incorrect or conflicting configurations that could adversely impact the performance of MSUnet Wireless.

 Connecting to MSU Wi-Fi

-Users with an MSU NetID can access MSU Wi-Fi (SSID) MSUnet, MSUnet 2.0, or MSUnet 3.0.
+Users with an MSU NetID can access MSU Wi-Fi (SSID) MSUnet, or MSUnet 3.0.

-Guest users without an MSU NetID should join the Wi-Fi network (SSID) MSUnet Guest, MSUnet Guest 2.0, or MSUnet Guest 3.0.
+Guest users without an MSU NetID should join the Wi-Fi network (SSID) MSUnet Guest, or MSUnet Guest 3.0.
 Guest access has limited bandwidth.

 Wi-Fi in Residence Halls

 MSU provides Wi-Fi in common areas and classroom spaces in all residence halls.
-While MSU is currently engaged in a project to install wireless network services throughout residence hall rooms, some student rooms still require access points to access Wi-Fi.
+All residence hall rooms are Wi-Fi ready.

 Current halls with Wi-Fi throughout the buildings include:

 Students looking to set up a wireless access point in residence halls that don’t have Wi-Fi should be sure to password protect the access point to help ensure other users don’t use their connection.
 Students are responsible for whatever is done using their registered Internet connection, including any pirated file activity.

 Note: Whoever registers the wireless connection/access point with MSU (over DHCP) is liable for the activities of any system connected to that device.
 If it’s unsecured and others use the network connection for malicious activities (including illegal sharing of copyrighted materials), the access point owner will be liable.